-It is very important to remember to keep your dog hydrated on a long road trip.
+You must remember to keep your dog hydrated on a long road trip.
 Set a reminder on your phone to make regular stops and provide fresh water.
-We recommend bringing along a collapsible water bowl for convenience and to save precious space in the car!
+We recommend you bring along a collapsible water bowl for convenience and because it saves precious space in the car!

 4. Waste Bags

-When you gotta go, you gotta go right?
-You will likely be visiting rest stops, parks or even an open patch of grass to let the dogs do their business!
+When you gotta go, you gotta go, right?
+You will likely be visiting rest stops, parks or even an open patch of grass to let the dogs do their business.
 Cleaning up after your dog is not only courteous but also good for the environment.
-We like to use biodegradable dog poop bags and keep them in a convenient carrying dispenser.
+We like to use compostable dog poop bags and keep them in a convenient carrying dispenser.